xmasengine/lox/README.md

 Lord Of Xmas: A Chistian Action RPG for the Master System.

+# Tools

+## Masite

+In the directory cmd/masite is Masite a MAster System Integrated Tilemap Editor.
+It is a graphical tile map editor implemented in Go an ebitengine.
+Used it edit tile maps for use with SMS and CVBasic.

+## Res2bas

+In the directory cmd/res2bas is the Res2bas command line tool.
+It is a command line tool in Go to convert resources to cvbasic.
+The res2bas tool only supports palette images with a palette of up to 16 colors.

 # Implementation

 This game is implemented using the following tools: